SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Troubleshooting_SAML_Issues.md

 If the password field is already filled in, leave it empty.
 Local logon attempts take precedence over external authentication.

-#### DataMiner fails to connect to the IDP
+#### DataMiner fails to connect to the identity provider

-DataMiner may face difficulties connecting to the identity provider due to various reasons:
+DataMiner may face difficulties connecting to the identity provider because of various reasons:

-- An incorrect ipMetadata URL in the *Dataminer.xml* file (when connecting through a URL)
+- An incorrect ipMetadata URL in the *DataMiner.xml* file (when connecting through a URL)

-- Improperly formatted *ipMetadata.xml* file (when using a local file)
+- Improperly formatted *ipMetadata.xml* file (when a local file is used)

   Resolution: